startergo/crossbuild/README.md

 - `o32-clang`: The OSXCross 32-bit Clang compiler (for i386-apple-darwin)
 - `o64-clang`: The OSXCross 64-bit Clang compiler (for x86_64-apple-darwin)

-## Using crossbuild in a Dockerfile
+## Dockerfile Integration

+You can use crossbuild within your own Dockerfiles:

 ```Dockerfile
 FROM startergo/crossbuild